How KPIs can improve your business

 KPI guru Bernard Marr confirmed that “KPIs are only really useful if you identify the right ones to measure for your business and only measure those ones.”
 It’s essential to your business to measure what really matters to it, so that your resources aren’t being wasted.
 That being said, it never hurts to learn more about other KPIs you may have not considered before that just might work for you.
 Here’s a few:

-- Sales per representative: Review how each rep is doing at generating new leads and converting sales.
+- Review how each rep is doing at generating new leads and converting sales.
 This helps in setting representative performance benchmarks.

-- Customers per region: Find out what area has the bulk of your customers.
+- Find out what area has the bulk of your customers.
 This can be used in conjunction with growth of a region, to see if you should expand into new areas.

 - Variance of estimates vs actual cost: Review if you have been accurately quoting your customers on projects or whether there’s room for improvement.